Category: Nutritional Supplement Guides

 Biological Mechanism

-• Allergic Reactions: Some individuals may experience allergic reactions to European Elder, including skin rashes or gastrointestinal discomfort.
+• Allergic Reactions: Although rare, some individuals may experience hypersensitivity reactions to SSG, which can exacerbate PMS symptoms such as skin rashes or gastrointestinal discomfort.

 Summary Table of Risks